babakfp/babakfp.ir/src/content/posts/the-right-way-to-implement-rtl-support-in-css/index.md

 When naming class names, IDs or whatever else, it's a good idea to keep in mind the writing direction of the reader.
 For classes it's a good idea to use naming like `.end-sidebar` (or `.inline-end-sidebar`) instead of `.right-sidebar`.
 Because if we use `.right-sidebar` in LTR site and then the site gets translated to an RTL langauge, the element with `.right-sidebar` class is going to be on their left side of the screen!
 The site that is in LTR is going to get `dir="rtl"` in `html` tag and as a result things going to change direction automatically to match the reading direction.
 So it's not going to make sense anymore.

 Keep this rule in mind when writing explanations too.
 The documentation or whatever you write should keep the writing direction of the reader in mind.

+## Custom a custom font for new languages

+It's always a good idea to use a good looking custom font for new languages.

+### Why Use a Custom Font for Farsi?

+Default OS fonts often look unattractive.
+Custom fonts for secondary languages, can be configured to load only when characters from that language appear on the page, so performance remains unaffected.

+Using a custom font also gives the impression that the software or tool is built with users in mind.

+The first time I opened [Canva](https://www.canva.com), Farsi was automatically selected as the language, and the interface used a custom Farsi font.
+At first, I thought the site was made by Iranian developers, but it wasn't.
+They simply implemented translations, RTL support, and a well-designed Farsi font.
+That attention to detail made me think positively about the product.

+For example, you could use [Vazirmatn](https://github.com/rastikerdar/vazirmatn/releases/latest) font.
+It's free, looks good, and has a good license.

+The takeaway is clear: custom fonts matter, they influence user perception and enhance the overall experience.

 ## Top and Bottom logical properties